Happy Holidays Everyone!

 Ok… So, now:

-Sadly we lost a member of Tavares, a group of brothers known for a series of hits during the Disco era of the ’70’s which included, but not limited to, “It Only Takes a Minute” (a song I remember you playing when I was little) and “Heaven Must Be Missing An Angel.”
+Sadly we lost a member of Tavares, a group of brothers known for a series of hits during the Disco Era of the ’70’s which included, but not limited to, “It Only Takes a Minute” (a song I remember you playing when I was little) and “Heaven Must Be Missing An Angel.”

 Ralph Tavares (center), the oldest brother, was almost 80 when he passed away this month.
 Tavares is also known for their cover version of “More Than A Woman”, which was written by another famous group of brothers…

-Gee, I wonder who that could be?
+Gee, I wonder who it could be?

 The Bee Gees.

 Both the original and Tavares’ cover version appeared in the movie “Saturday Night Fever” and were featured on the best-selling soundtrack album.
 If you see one movie in your life, this should be it!
 Anyway… Here is “More Than A Woman” by Tavares, it’s a live performance, and normally live performances aren’t very good, but this is an exception (despite the video being a bit fuzzy, but you quickly see past that, trust me!)